ginsm/simplecmds/README.md

 **The Project (`HTTP2-server.js`):**

-In this project, we will be creating a pseudo profile creator for HTTP2 servers.
+In this project, we will be creating a pseudo profile creator for a HTTP2 server.
 It will have four commands:
-- `save`: '-s --save' — Save the profile.
+- `save`: '-s --save' — Save a server config.
 - `key`: '-k --key' — Set the private key path.
 - `cert`: '-c --cert' — Set the certificate path.
 - `port`: '-p --port' — Set the port number.